 The State and CAPS recognize the importance of hardship transfers as a way of dealing with work issues and family issues.
-An employee experiencing a verifiable hardship, including but not limited to domestic violence; a substantiated complaint of workplace violence or workplace bullying; mandatory job transfer of a spouse or domestic partner; or family illness, injury, death, serious health condition, or other important consideration; may request a transfer to another geographic area, work location, or unit to mitigate the hardship.
+An employee experiencing a verifiable hardship, including but not limited to domestic violence; a substantiated complaint of workplace violence or workplace bullying; mandatory job transfer of a spouse or domestic partner (in accordance with Family Code Section 297); or family illness, injury, death, serious health condition, or other important consideration; may request a transfer to another geographic area, work location, or unit to mitigate the hardship.

 The State shall endeavor to reassign the employee to a comparable or lesser (if comparable is not available) position in the requested geographic area, work location, or unit.
-If the employee accepts the position of a lower paid classification, the State shall endeavor to reinstate the employee to his/her former classification and comparable salary level.
-Reasons for the inability to grant the transfer shall be provided in writing.
+If the employee accepts the position of a lower paid classification, the State shall endeavor to reinstate the employee to their former classification and comparable salary level.
+Reasons for the inability to grant the transfer shall be provided in writing as soon as practicable.